Okay, you’re currently stuck at home, just like your prospects.

 Many companies struggle to find the right talent and are more than willing to take recommendations from reliable people.

-Introducing your connection with a prospect is a win-win situation for both of them, and you can profit from it too.
+Introducing your connection with a prospect is a win-win situation for both of them, and you can profit from it, too.

 It’s a good idea to check your prospects’ LinkedIn profiles to see whether they’re hiring.
-In case that you have worked with someone who could be the right person for the job, reach out to both parties and connect them.
+In case you have worked with someone who could be the right person for the job, reach out to both parties and connect them.

 This matchmaking will work only if you actually know whether the potential candidate is reliable and suitable for the position.